RollLife/game-studio/README.md

-# game-studio
+# toy-project-studio
-Learning and make about game with many different kind of languages
+Learning and make about toy-project-studio with many different kind of languages

 # Synopsis